Start your care

 If you’d like gentle, compassionate support that honours both your goals and your feelings, Affective Care is here to walk beside you at your pace.

-You’re welcome to reach out for a supportive conversation about your concerns, guidance in preparing for an assessment, help understanding diagnostic reports and planning your next steps, and assistance navigating school, workplace, or NDIS pathways if needed.
+You’re welcome to reach out for a supportive conversation about your concerns; guidance on preparing for an assessment; help understanding diagnostic reports and planning your next steps; and assistance navigating school, workplace, or NDIS pathways, if needed.

 There’s no pressure to commit to anything.
 Our role is to listen, support, and help you make informed decisions that feel right for your life, well-being, and long-term goals.